DeanWard/janus-mcp/README.md

 When you're building an application that needs to integrate with a REST API:

-1. You provide the OpenAPI specification file to your AI assistant
+1. You provide the OpenAPI specification file or URL to your AI assistant
 2. The AI initializes a Janus session and explores the API structure, understanding its scope and organization
 3. As you describe what you want to build, the AI can reference exact endpoint details, parameter requirements, and response formats
 4. The AI understands complex data relationships and can suggest optimal integration patterns